 California Practitioners Advisory GroupInformation about the State Board of Education’s California Practitioners Advisory Group, which provides input regarding local, state, and federal accountability and also serves as the Title I Committee of Practitioners.

 With the enactment of the Local Control Funding Formula (LCFF) in 2013, California changed the finance and accountability systems for its K–12 public education system.
-The State Board of Education (SBE) was delegated authority to implement key provisions of the Local Control Funding Formula, including the Local Control and Accountability Plan template (Education Code Section 52064), spending regulations (EC 42238.07), and the Local Control Funding Formula evaluation rubrics (EC 52064.5).
+The State Board of Education (SBE) was delegated authority to implement key provisions of the Local Control Funding Formula, including the Local Control and Accountability Plan template (Education Code [EC] Section 52064), spending regulations (EC 42238.07), and the Local Control Funding Formula evaluation rubrics (EC 52064.5).

-Additionally, Title I of the Elementary and Secondary Education Act, as amended by the Every Student Succeeds Act (ESSA) (Public Law 114–95 Section 1603, 20 United States Code Section 6573), requires each State educational agency that receives Title I funds to create a State committee of practitioners to advise the State in carrying out its responsibilities under Title I.
+Additionally, Title I of the Elementary and Secondary Education Act (ESEA), as amended by the Every Student Succeeds Act (ESSA) (Public Law 114–95 Section 1603, 20 United States Code Section 6573), requires each State educational agency that receives Title I funds to create a State committee of practitioners to advise the State in carrying out its responsibilities under Title I.

 These changes to the local, state, and federal education policy landscape present a unique opportunity for California to develop a single coherent accountability system.

 The California Practitioners Advisory Group (CPAG) will provide input to the SBE on ongoing efforts to establish a single coherent local, state, and federal accountability system.
 The advisory committee will also serve as the state’s committee of practitioners under federal Title I requirements.